Nikon F90: Compatibility

 The F90/F90x uses lenses with the Nikon F mount.

-The F90 is the first camera to support 3D TTL flash metering with D lenses.
+It is the first camera to support 3D TTL flash metering with D lenses.

 Newer G lenses without aperture rings only fully function under shutter priority and program modes.
 It does work under manual or aperture priority, however only at the minimum aperture.

+Newer VR lenses will work without VR functionality on this camera.

 Unlike the earlier F-801/F-801s, the F90/F90x supports autofocus with the AF-I/AF-S series lenses with built-in motors.

 DX lenses are not recommended as they do not cover the full 35mm frame and will lead to vignetting; however they still will function if use is desired.

 Manual focus lenses will work if they are AI or AI converted, albeit with only center weighted and spot metering available.
 The arrows on the bottom left hand corner of the viewfinder are used to check focus.
 AI-P lenses, however, will enable matrix metering. non-AI lenses will damage the camera if mounted and the user should not attempt to mount these.